 How to get to Vang Vieng

-You can get to Vang Vieng from Vientiane or from Luang Prabang by train and by minivan.
-I recommend the minivan/bus option only if all the train tickets all sold out.
-Traveling by train is by far the best option in Laos (when it’s available).
+You can get to Vang Vieng from Vientiane or Luang Prabang by train and minivan.
+I only recommend the minivan/bus option if all the train tickets are sold out.
+Travelling by train is the best option in Laos (when it’s available).

 Where to stay in Vang Vieng

 Being a backpacker’s paradise, there is no shortage of cheap accommodation in Vang Vieng.
-Most hostels cost a few dollars and the mid-range options cost about 20$.
-The town is not really big, so almost all the guesthouses/hotels are located close to the main road.
+Most hostels cost a few dollars, and the mid-range options cost about 20$.
+The town is small, so almost all the guesthouses/hotels are close to the main road.

-If you have a slightly higher budget I definitely recommend staying at the Riverside Boutique Resort.
-It’s a beautiful structure located right in the center of Vang Vieng, close to the main bridge on the river.
-After a long day riding your motorbike over dusty roads, you’ll really appreciate the peace and quiet of the resort.
+I recommend staying at the Riverside Boutique Resort if you have a slightly higher budget.
+It’s a beautiful structure located right in the centre of Vang Vieng, close to the main bridge on the river.
+After a long day riding your motorbike over dusty roads, you’ll appreciate the peace of the resort.
 The view of the swimming pool and the river in the background is also fantastic.

-The staff is really friendly and can recommend where you can rent a motorbike, without getting scammed, and can book the train tickets for you.
+The staff is friendly and can recommend where you can rent a motorbike without getting scammed, and can book the train tickets.

 Top Things to Do in Vang Vieng in 2 days

-The main way to visit all the most interesting places in Vang Vieng is by renting a scooter.
-You can either rent an automatic scooter or a manual motorbike (cheaper option) and you have the option of renting it for 24 hours or for the whole day.
-The difference, besides the price, is that if you rent it for 24 hours you won’t have to wait until the stores open in the morning to get one: you can instead start driving around very early before everyone else does.
+The primary way to visit all the most exciting places in Vang Vieng is by renting a scooter.
+You can rent an automatic scooter or a manual motorbike (a cheaper option) for 24 hours or the whole day.
+Besides the price, the difference is that if you rent it for 24 hours, you won’t have to wait until the stores open in the morning to get one; you can instead start driving around very early before everyone else does.

-One important thing to keep in mind is that you should NEVER give your passport as a deposit for renting the scooter.
-The most common scam is from shops renting out scooters and making people pay money to fix imaginary scratches when they return them.
-If you give your passport as a deposit, then you won’t get it back until you pay.
+One important thing to remember is that you should NEVER give your passport as a deposit for renting the scooter.
+The most common scam is from shops renting out scooters and making people pay to fix imaginary scratches when they return them.
+If you deposit your passport, you won’t get it back until you pay.
 I only had to provide the business card of the resort where I stayed in Vang Vieng.

-In Luang Prabang, on the other hand, I had to leave a deposit in cash and was scammed when I returned the scooter, but at least the shop didn’t have my passport so they couldn’t really blackmail me.
+In Luang Prabang, on the other hand, I had to leave a cash deposit and was scammed when I returned the scooter, but at least the shop didn’t have my passport, so they couldn’t blackmail me.

-I’ve also heard reports about some backpackers that got their scooters stolen so, just to be safe, I brought with me a chain lock.
-I’m not telling you these things to scare you but just to save you a lot of trouble and avoid any issues.
+I’ve also heard reports about some backpackers who got their scooters stolen, so, just to be safe, I brought with me a chain lock.
+I’m not telling you these things to scare you but to save you a lot of trouble and avoid any issues.

-If for some reason you can’t drive a motorbike you can also hire a tuk tuk but it’s gonna be much more expensive since you definitely want the driver to wait for you in every place you visit.
+If you can’t drive a motorbike, you can hire a tuk-tuk, but it will be much more expensive since you want the driver to wait for you in every place you visit.

 After clarifying these issues, here are the top things to do and to see in Vang Vieng, Laos: